 TONGARIRO VOLCANIC ADVENTURES, FINDLAY STREET, NATIONAL PARK

-Tongariro Volcanic Adventures is a transport service based at National Park Backpackers, with the aim of transporting people to and from the Tongariro Alpine Crossing, Whakapapa Village, Mountain Bike Trails and Whakapapa skifield at the Top of the Bruce road.
+Tongariro Volcanic Adventures is a bus service based at National Park Backpackers, transporting people to and from the Tongariro Alpine Crossing, Whakapapa Village, Mountain Bike Trails and Whakapapa skifield at the Top of the Bruce road.

 The fleet consists of: